 The cheek plate before and after edge tightening in subdivision mode.

-Most often than not, the subdivision algorithm will not give you what you want, you may have to adjust the surrounding vertices a little to “appease” the algorithm.
+Most often than not, the subdivision algorithm will not give you what you want.

 Extrude and tighten the edges like so.